BigECire/Starwars-RPG/README.md

 If you would like to play this game, go to the following link:  [Here](https://bigecire.github.io/Starwars-RPG/)

+## Technology Used
+HTML, CSS, JavaScript, jQuery, and Bootstrap

 Eric Sanders is the full stack developer of this project.